vstinner/cpython_core_tutorial/what_is_a_cpython_core_developer.rst

 A negative vote can be harmful, whereas it isn't the intend.

-Sometimes, the contributor is evaluated as "too green" and someone can propose to become his mentor to help him to learn the workflow, give advices on pull requests, etc.
+Sometimes, the contributor is evaluated as "too green" and someone can propose to become their mentor to help them to learn the workflow, give advices on pull requests, etc.

 Public vote